M-Reimer/emeir-pulse/README.md

-# emeir
+# emeir-pulse
-Monitor the counter of an electricity meter with Arduino and infrared light sensor.
+Monitor the counter of an electricity meter with Arduino and light sensor.

+This repository is a fork of the [emeir](https://github.com/skaringa/emeir) project by Martin Kompf.
+This fork is alternative firmware, which runs on the same hardware but with a "simplified" sensor, to use the "emeir" hardware on modern digital electricity meters which send light pulses with an (infrared) LED.

 ![Electricity meter with infrared light barrier](https://www.kompf.de/tech/images/countemeir.jpg)

 The software consists of two parts:

 * Data acquisition part running on an Arduino Nano.
-It controls the infrared light barrier, detects trigger levels and communicates with a master computer over USB serial.
+It controls a light sensor, detects trigger levels, skips pulses if so desired and communicates with a master computer over USB serial.
 * Data recording part running on a the master computer (Raspberry Pi).
 It retrieves the data from the Arduino over USB serial and stores counter and consumption values into a round robin database.

 There is a blog in german language that explains use case and function: [Infrarot Lichtschranke mit Arduino zum Auslesen des Stromzählers](https://www.kompf.de/tech/emeir.html).